How Do I Set Up Pre-Registration for An Event? A Quick Guide

 Being clear on your goals increases the chances that more people confirm their interest early.

-There are two ways to handle pre-registrations: through an event management platform like Guidebook or by using something as simple as an Excel spreadsheet.
 The former is preferable because it comes with automation and saves you loads of time (not to mention less risk of manual errors).
-In addition, using an event management platform looks more professional and allows you to strengthen your brand identity (which will leave a positive impression on potential attendees).
+In addition, using an event tech platform gives you a more professional look and allows you to strengthen your brand identity (which will leave a positive impression on potential attendees).

 • Will pre-registration be free or require a deposit?